 Coronavirus and Tango Elegante classes

 You may be aware that I am writing a series of articles (with examples) on the structure of tango music and possible interpretation.
-I published one recently, have another coming out soon, and have a few more ideas to round off the series, so you may wish to study them while waiting for the tango world to start turning again.
+I published a new one a couple of months ago, and I’m working on more hopefully to come out soon, so you may wish to study them while waiting for the tango world to start turning again.

-All tango articles can be found by following the menu link above.
+All tango articles can be found by following the menu link at the top of the page.

 If you have the space and a decent floor, you may also want to avail yourself of the many online classes and dance ‘events’ which are popping up on the web.
-It’s not quite the same as ‘in person’, but maybe enough to keep your tango going to some level or another.
+It’s not quite the same as ‘in person’, and ideally to gain the maximum benefit you will need a partner, but it maybe enough to keep your tango going to some level or another.
 The tango community has to try stick together as much as possible until this crisis is over so a big thanks to all those teachers who have managed to move their activities online to keep the community alive.

 This is definitely one situation where ‘if you don’t use it, you’ll lose it’, so try practise as much as you can, even if solo.